Residence Hall Policies and Procedures

-If the initial call is threatening in any way, do not hesitate to notify the Dean of Students Office, ext.
+If the initial call is threatening in any way, do not hesitate to notify the Office of Student Life, ext.
 5800 or

 262-551-5800, or the Office of Public Safety, ext.
 5911 or 262-551-5911, immediately.
-If, however, you are receiving hang-up calls or “no response” calls, it is important to establish a pattern before calling the Dean of Students Office or the Office of Public Safety.
+If, however, you are receiving hang-up calls or “no response” calls, it is important to establish a pattern before calling the Office of Student Life or the Office of Public Safety.
 Keep a log of the dates and times that you are receiving these annoying calls.

 Once you have established that there is a pattern of annoyance or harassment, the matter will be referred to the proper authorities for investigation.